express-validator/express-validator/docs/api/validation-chain.md

 Hide the field's value in errors returned by [`validationResult()`](./validation-result.md).
 If the value is confidential information (such as api key), you might want to call this method to prevent exposing it.
-If hiddenValue is not given, value property itself is removed.
+If `hiddenValue` is set, it's set as the value in the errors for this field.

 | Name          | Description                               |
 | ------------- | ----------------------------------------- |